CRLA is committed to the development of new attorneys through comprehensive training and mentoring.

 - Willing to experience the joys and challenges of living in a rural community served by a CRLA office.

-To apply for a Rural Justice Fellowship, please submit a cover letter and resume by email with “CRLA Rural Justice Fellowship” in the subject line to Jeff Ponting at email@example.com by January 3, 2022.
+To apply for a Rural Justice Fellowship, please submit a cover letter and resume by email with “CRLA Rural Justice Fellowship” in the subject line to Jose Alvarez Torres at firstname.lastname@example.org by February 26, 2024.

 In your cover letter: